rybear927/BeginnerCodingProjects/Project4Knight'sTour/README.md

 ## Challenges
 - I'm still learning about recursion and had to get help from chatgpt for a bit of the recursive logic.
-I knew nothing about
-- DropShadow or how to drag and drop and my book hasn't covered that yet, so chatgpt helped there too.
-I would say that aside
+I knew nothing about DropShadow or how to drag and drop and my book hasn't covered that yet, so chatgpt helped there too.
-- from that, the biggest challenge was adjusting to a bit longer of a program (~300 lines) than I'm used to making.
-Initially I
-- just made the logic work and then came back later and did the GUI step by step.
+- Another challenge was adjusting to a bit longer of a program (~300 lines) than I'm used to making.
+Initially I just made the logic work and then came back later and did the GUI step by step.